-Mr. Li Kin Shing (李健誠), aged 57, is the chairman and a non-executive Director.
-Mr. Li has over 25 years of experience in the telecommunications industry.
-Mr. Li is the chairman, an executive director and chief executive officer of International Elite Ltd., a company listed on the Main Board and controlled by Mr. Li and his spouse Ms. Kwok King Wa.
+Mr. Li Kin Shing (李健誠), aged 59, is the chairman and a non-executive Director.
+Mr. Li has over 27 years of experience in the telecommunications industry.
+Mr. Li is the chairman, an executive director and chief executive officer of International Elite Ltd. ("IEL"), a company listed on the Main Board and controlled by Mr. Li and his spouse Ms. Kwok King Wa.
+He is also an executive director and chairman of Global Link Communications Holdings Limited ("Global Link"), a company listed on the GEM, since 26 May 2016.
 Mr. Li was the chief executive officer and president of ChinaCast Education Corporation, a limited liability company incorporated in the State of Delaware, US, whose shares are displayed on the Over the Counter Bulletin Board when he resigned from these positions on 2 February 2007 following the acquisition of ChinaCast Education Corporation by an Independent Third Party, in December 2006.
 Mr. Li has confirmed that there were no disagreements between Mr. Li and ChinaCast Education Corporation on any matter relating to the ChinaCast Education Corporation's operations, policies or practices that resulted in his resignation.
 ChinaCast Education Corporation is a for-profit, post-secondary education and e-learning services provider in China.
 Mr. Li is the brother of Mr. Li Wang, the executive Director of the Company.
 He was appointed as the chairman and non-executive Director on 31 August 2009.
-Mr. Li is a director of New Everich Holdings Limited, which is interested in 696,250,000 shares of the Company representing 67.11% of the issued share capital of the Company.
+Mr. Li is a director of New Everich Holdings Limited, which is interested in 2,088,750,000 shares of the Company representing 67.11% of the issued share capital of the Company.

-Mr. Pang Kwok Chau (彭國洲), aged 54, is the chief executive officer and an executive Director.
+Mr. Pang Kwok Chau (彭國洲), aged 56, is the chief executive officer and an executive Director.
 He is responsible for the overall marketing strategic planning and direction of the Group.
-Mr. Pang obtained a craft certificate in radio servicing (無線電修理行業技能證書) after the completion of a two-year part-time evening course from a Technical Institute under the Education Department, Hong Kong in July 1979 immediately following his graduation from secondary school and has over 20 years of experience in the telecommunications industry, especially in international roaming operation.
+Mr. Pang obtained a craft certificate in radio servicing (無線電修理行業技能證書) after the completion of a two-year part-time evening course from a Technical Institute under the Education Department, Hong Kong in July 1979 immediately following his graduation from secondary school and has over 22 years of experience in the telecommunications industry, especially in international roaming operation.
 Since joining the Group, Mr. Pang has actively involved in the Group's business of "One Card Multiple Number" service in Hong Kong and the PRC.
 He has also involved in the Group's overall corporate governance since 2007.
 Before joining the Group as the general manager in 2001, Mr. Pang served as the manager of China-Hong Kong Telelink Company Limited since 1995.
 He was appointed as an executive Director on 31 August 2009.